 Rhinoceros Iguana

 Named after the rhinoceros-like horns that grow on the faces of the males, these iguanas are native to parts of Haiti and the Dominican Republic.
-They are often very muscular, growing up to five feet in length and weigh up to 20 pounds or more.
-This type of iguana is also known for its feisty temperament, so owners must handle them with lots of care.
+They are often very muscular, growing up to five feet in length and weighing up to 20 pounds or more.
+This type of iguana is also known for their feisty temperament, so owners must handle them with lots of care.

 Spiny Tailed Iguana